fancyDevelopment/Fancy.ResourceLinker/doc/features/authentication.md

     "Authentication": {  // <-- Add this section and configure it with your values "Authority": "<Your Authority URL>",
         "ClientId": "<Your Client ID>",
-        "AuthorizationCodeScopes": "<Your Scopes to Request>",
+        "Scopes": "<Your Scopes to Request>",
         "SessionTimeoutInMin": 30,
         "UniqueIdentifierClaimType": "<A Claim in the Token which Uniquely Identifes the User>" }